jakubmie/jakubmie.github.io/contactjoin.md

 -- If we like your application, we will arrange a video call for a short discussion with Jakub.
 This should take around half an hour.

--- If we like your application, we will contact you and arrange a visit.
+-- If we think you may be a good fit, we will contact you and arrange a visit.
 The visit will take approximatelly 2 hours.
 It will allow you to see the lab, and discuss with Jakub as well as others in the lab to give you a better sense of working environment.

 -- If we think you may be a good fit, we will invite you for an arrange a visit.
 The visit will take approximatelly 2 hours.
 It will allow you to see the lab, and discuss with Jakub as well as others in the lab to give you a better sense of working environment.